-3. Calculation of volume
+3. Volume, calculation of

 The volume of the log timber (in cubic metres) is calculated by the Department by use of log volume tables, using the length and diameter measurements entered on the log delivery note under clauses 1 and 2.